In the Summer of 1966 I was 10 1/2 years old and one

 day I had a copy of "The Boys' Second Book of Radio and

-agent coat, we didn't have any gadgets, and our secret agent
+me a secret agent coat, we didn't have any gadgets, and our

-anything in the book could be found around my dad's workbench.
-There was a
+in the book could be found around my dad's workbench.
+There was

 there with a list of parts.
 The store sold stereo equipment and

-man in the store if he sold diodes or "capacitaters" and he sent
+asked the man in the store if he sold diodes or "capacitaters"

-me into the back of the place.
-There were two guys back there
+and he sent me into the back of the place.
+There were two guys

 REE Electronics was located at 7709 - 7711

 Ogontz Avenue in Philadelphia.
-The entire block has been razed
+The entire block has been altered

 Ogontz Avenue.
 The store on the left is the only one that